dogukannulu/send_data_to_aws_services/csv_to_kinesis_streams/README.md

 This part of the repo is created for:

-- Check if the Kinesis stream exists or not.
-If not, create a new stream.
+- We should create the Kinesis Data Stream from the AWS Console and define the function with the same exact stream name.
 - The CSV file will be retrieved from a URL and will be streaming into the stream with predefined interval and length.
 - The CSV won't be modified.
 If modification is required, you can add to the Python script.
 - The script will be valid for the region `eu-central-1`, but you can modify the region part if necessary.